-A WARNING Stepping, leaning or sitting on the door or drawer of this appliance can result in serious injuries and may also cause damage to the appliance.
-Do not allow children to climb or play around the appliance.
-The weight of a child on an open door may cause the appliance to tip, resulting in serious burns or other injury.
-An open drawer, when hot, may cause burns.
+A WARNING Stepping, leaning or sitting on the door or drawer of this range can result in serious injuries and may also cause damage to the range.
+Do not allow children to climb or play around the range.
+The weight of a child on an open door may cause the range to tip, resulting in serious burns or other injury.

-A WARNING Do not use the oven or warmer drawer (if equipped) for storage.
+WARNING Do not use the oven or warmer drawer (if equipped) for storage.

-Storage in or on Appliance-Flammable materials should not be stored in an oven, near surface units or in the drawer (if equipped).
+• Storage in or on Appliance - Flammable materials should not be stored in an oven, near surface units or in the storage drawer.
 This includes paper, plastic and cloth items, such as cookbooks, plasticware and towels, as well as flammable liquids.
-Do not store explosives, such as aerosol cans, on or near the appliance.
+Do not store explosives, such as aerosol cans, on or near the range.
 Flammable materials may explode and result in fire or property damage.

-!
-CAUTION Do not store items of interest to children in the cabinets above the appliance.
+ACAUTION Do not store items of interest to children in the cabinets above a range or on the backguard of a range.
 Children climbing on the range to reach items could be seriously injured.

-Do not leave children alone.
+• Do not leave children alone.
 Children should not be left alone or unattended in the area where an appliance is in use.
 They should never be allowed to sit or stand on any part of the appliance.